-Maroondah Golf and Sportsfields operates Council's two 18-hole golf courses - Ringwood Golf and Dorest Golf - providing the community with a complete golfing experience.
-The function also provides maintenance and capital development of Council's sportsfields within the municipality.
+Council operates two 18-hole golf courses - Ringwood Golf and Dorset Golf - providing the community with a complete golfing experience.
+The function also provides maintenance and capital development of Council's sportsfields across the municipality.

 Maternal and Child Health (Community Services)